Hotel Operations FAQs

 What is hotel pre-arrival messaging?

 Hotel pre-arrival messaging is structured communication sent to confirmed guests 24-72 hours before arrival, typically by email, SMS, or WhatsApp.
 It includes booking confirmation, check-in instructions, an online check-in invitation, and a one-click cancellation link.
-Done right, it cuts no-show rates by 20-40%.
+Done right, it turns silence into a measurable confirm, update, or cancellation signal.

 Do I need a channel manager for a small hotel?

-If you list on more than one channel (Booking.com, Expedia, your own site, Airbnb), yes — without a channel manager you will eventually overbook and lose rate parity.
+If you list on more than one channel (Booking.com, Expedia, your own site, Airbnb), yes — without a channel manager you increase overbooking and rate-parity risk.
 Below 5 rooms with a single OTA, you can survive without one.
-Above 10 rooms or with 2+ channels, it pays for itself within months.
+Above 10 rooms or with 2+ channels, compare the monthly cost with your own overbooking, parity, and staff-time risk.

 What is a good hotel occupancy rate?